stevetraut/samples/README.md

 # Samples

-[index samples by language, deliverable]

 This repository contains sample code connected with projects I've participated in.

 Generally, the code in these directories is "for display purposes only".
 That is, it is intended to be a view-only snapshot -- I haven't included the context and peripheral files needed for the code to run.
+Much of it requires support long-gone resources anyway.

 ## api-baas